nllong/ROM-Framework/README.rst

 Instructions
 ------------

 The ROM Framework requires `Python 3 <https://www.python.org/>`_.
-After installing Python and configuring Python 3, the ROM Framework can be installed from source code.
+After installing Python and configuring Python 3, the ROM Framework can be installed from source code (recommended) or from `PyPI <https://pypi.python.org/pypi>`_.
 If you are planning on building, evaluating, and validating custom models, then it is preferred to checkout this repository from Github.
+If the use case is to only run prebuilt models, then installing from PyPI is most likely sufficient.

 Installation from Source
 ========================